Join a VCAT case - Residential tenancies

 If you need to attend to a directions hearing to decide on the application to join, we send you a notice.
 The notice explains what you need to do next.

 The notice gives you the date, time and whether you need to attend by phone or video.
-If you’re attending by phone, make sure we have your direct phone number and extension to contact you on the day.
-Email us (firstname.lastname@example.org) immediately if you need us to update your contact details.
+If you're attending by phone you must call VCAT using the teleconference number and PIN we give you in the notice.
+For more help see: How to join a phone or videoconference

 At the hearing give us information about why you think you should be joined and we make a decision at this hearing.
 If you’re joined, the member makes an order to name you as an interested party.